octobercms/docs/backend-forms.md

 **availableColors** |  list of available colors.
 **allowEmpty** | allows empty input value.
 Default: false

-There are two ways to privde the available colors for the colorpicker.
+There are two ways to provide the available colors for the colorpicker.
 The first method defines the `availableColors` directly as a list of hex color codes in the YAML file:

     color:
         label: Background